What Is a Limited Liability Company?

 For the purposes of determining certain exceptions from employment tax because of the familial relationship or religious affiliation of the employer and employee, the owner of the LLC is considered the employer.
 Additionally, the owner of the entity is subject to the withholding requirements imposed by section 3406 (backup withholding).

-An individual owner of a single-member LLC classified as a disregarded entity isn't an employee of the LLC.
+Generally an individual owner of a single-member LLC classified as a disregarded entity isn't an employee of the LLC.
 Instead, the owner is subject to tax on the net earnings from self-employment of the LLC which is treated in the same manner as a sole proprietorship.
 Similarly, a partner in a partnership that is the owner of a single-member LLC classified as a disregarded entity is not an employee of the LLC.
 Instead, the partner is subject to the same self-employment tax rules as a partner of a partnership that does not own a disregarded entity.

 Taxpayer identification number.